How Do I Understand Myself?

 I call it learning about myself, but isn’t my main motivation to better cope with my problems?
 In the outer technical world this form of learning poses no problem; but in learning about our foggy, unresolved, inner conflict – is this going deep enough?

-Either I look to others or I look to experts in the field; gurus, teachers, psychologists, YouTube videos, even Google nowadays…
+Either I look to others or I look to experts in the field; gurus, teachers, psychologists, YouTube videos, Google and of course AI nowadays…

-My mind usually searches for a cause of the problem.
+My mind usually searches for a cause of the problem: outside, or near the surface of myself.
 When I have understood the cause, I feel I can now control the effect.
-But the cause is deep in my psychological make up; am I the cause itself and unaware of it?
-In fact, am I the problem?
+But isn’t the cause buried deep in my psychological make up?
+Am I the cause itself yet unaware of it?

-As we watch ourselves, do we see that we are in the habit of moving away from our problems: either towards a solution or a distraction.
+As I watch myself, do I see that I am in the habit of moving away from my problems: either towards a solution or a distraction?
 Or, I may just swim in the paralysis of self pity.
-I begin to realise that there is an automatic impulse in me to somehow avoid the discomfort of an issue and find a comfortable psychological resting place.
+I begin to realise and observe that there is an automatic impulse in me: to somehow avoid the discomfort of an issue and work hard to find a comfortable, psychological resting place, where the problem might feel resolved.

-More energy is generated to face the problem as it is.
-I meet the immediacy of no avoidance.
-Without the relief of conditioned thinking taking over and escaping, the uneasiness of the problem may grow.
+Energy is now generated to meet and face this unknown predicament of mind ; the raw problem as it is with no solution but its own existence.
+Can one rest here, in the immediacy of no avoidance?
+But, without the relief of conditioned thinking, taking over and escaping, the uneasiness of the problem may grow.
 What has been avoided now looms inwardly.
-There may come a sense of panic being alone with the unresolved; or an impatience for solace may increase.
+There may come a sense of panic being alone with the unresolved; or an impatience for solace may increase…

 I go deeper… What wants solace?
 Or release from fear?
 Is there a strong sense of “me” to whom all this is happening?
-This is my problem, my confusion, my apprehension.
+Does this appear to me as my problem, my confusion, my apprehension?
 Watching myself carefuly, I see there are two elements present in the mind: the “me” and the psychological disturbance.
-Is thinking conjuring a separation between myself and the sensation?
+Is thinking conjuring a separation between myself and this inner conflict; a felt sensation of unrest?

-Without me within, there is only the presence of a disturbance and no moving away from it.
-I realise without a separate entity, there is no sense of conflict towards whatever is present in the mind.
-What was once felt as “disturbing” is now a totality of sensation.
-A feeling with no boundaries, fully activated, freely revealing of its content.
+Without a sense of self needing to be protected, can there only be the presence of a disturbance and no moving away from it?
+I realise that without this sense of a separate (and separating) inner entity – there is no innate conflict towards whatever is present in the mind.
+What was once felt as “disturbing” is now a totality of disturbance occurring.
+A sensation with no boundaries, fully activated, freely revealing of its content?

 And this cannot be taught by another, it comes through your observation of yourself, watching all the time.
 You know, it’s great fun if you don’t condemn or justify but watch ‘what is’…. just watch it, in yourself and outside of yourself.
 Such a mind that watches it becomes extraordinarily sensitive, alive, because it is not breeding conflict.